 From a production standpoint, red wines play second fiddle to the near-unanimously popular whites in the world of Northern Michigan wine.
 According to a crop inventory conducted by the USDA that was completed in 2012, the acreage on which riesling grapes were grown in Northern Michigan eclipsed the combined acreage of Northern Michigan’s three most popular reds—merlot, Cabernet Franc and pinot noir—at a tally of 485 acres to 350.
-Nevertheless, reds are gunning for first chair, in spite of the fact that naysayers will always appeal Northern Michigan’s moderate, white wine-friendly climate as an obstacle that area reds must overcome.
+Nevertheless, Northern Michigan red wine is gunning for first chair, in spite of the fact that naysayers will always appeal Northern Michigan’s moderate, white-wine-friendly climate as an obstacle reds must overcome.

 The results have been nothing short of remarkable.
-While many area vintners admit that Northern Michigan will never produce the flavor-packed reds that have made Bordeaux and Burgundy famous, Northern Michigan reds are starting to bring home some serious hardware at international wine competitions.
+While many area vintners admit that Northern Michigan will never produce the flavor-packed reds that have made Bordeaux and Burgundy famous, Northern Michigan reds are bringing home some serious hardware at international wine competitions.
 2012 was a particularly productive year: record-breaking summer heat and increasingly nuanced growing practices translated to some seriously powerful reds.